You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 * Fatigue

-In rare cases, Advil can cause more serious side effects, including:
+While rare, Advil can increase the risk of serious side effects, including:

-* Gastrointestinal bleeding: Long-term use of Advil can increase the risk of stomach ulcers and bleeding.
+* Gastrointestinal Bleeding: Long-term use of Advil can increase the risk of stomach ulcers and bleeding.

 How to Minimize the Risk of Side Effects from Advil